Example: Creating an Event

 Defining Events

-To define a new event in Maginium, create a class that implements the Maginium\Framework\Contracts\Event
+To define a new event in Maginium, create a class that implements the Maginium\Framework\Contracts\Event interface.
+This class serves as the blueprint for your event.

 ### Example: Creating an Event